melodysyeh/DSI-Studio-Cloud/README.md

-# DSI Studio Auto-Track on GitHub
+# DSI Studio on GitHub Cloud Computing

 This repository runs DSI Studio's atuomated tracking using Github Action, which offers 20 concurrent jobs with 2-core CPU each, equivalent to a 40-core workstation.